HTTP API

 token

-The user's email factor is marked as verified.
+is valid, the user's email factor is marked as verified and a PKCE authorizationcode

-is generated using the challenge embedded in the token and linked to the authenticated identity. -
+is generated using the challenge embedded in the token.
+A 302 Found redirect is returned to the token'scallback_url

 -